 This is possible as long as the whale watching spot chosen has proximity to the shore.
 Of the whale watching spots listed, Amagansett provides the best conditions for whale watching from the shore.

-For a more thrilling experience, however, most tourists opt for the cruise tours that take them around the whale watching area.
+However, most tourists opt for the cruise tours that take them around the whale watching area for a more thrilling experience.

 Bernhard Grzimek, Schlager, N., Olendorf, D. and American (2003).
 Grzimek’s animal life encyclopedia.
 Detroit: Gale.

 Carwardine, M. (2010).
 Whales, dolphins and porpoises.
 London: Dorling Kindersley.